Ellie2020/Numbers-Sound/README.md

+# Numbers-and-sounds-two-sides-of-the-same-coin
-# Numbers-and-sounds-two-sides-of-the-same-coin Mathematics and sounds are very well interconnected.
+Mathematics and sounds are very well interconnected.
-This tutorial is about creating sounds using mathematical functions and Python.
+This tutorial is about creating sounds using mathematical functions via Python.
 There is no limit to everyone imagination, expecially using OS Python libraried and Mathematics.
 In this work Scipy, Matplotlib, iPython and PyAudio libraries were used.